gitter-lab/metl/README.md

 ```

 Following the short demonstration pretraining and finetuning process is expected to give test set Spearman correlation around 0.6.

+Running the finetuning demo takes approximately 7 minutes on CPU.

 See the help message for an explanation of all the arguments
 ```bash